-With the increased use of technology in every aspect of healthcare, it’s crucial for every employee to know the basics of the tools they’ll work with!
+With the increased use of technology in every aspect of healthcare, every employee must know the basics of their work tools.

 Now that you know the details of the Principles of Health Science TEKS standards, how do you actually teach them to your students?

 Teaching Principles of Health Science may seem straightforward when you’re familiar with the TEKS requirements.

 Many teachers purchase a Principles of Health Science textbook to use as the driving force for teaching their lessons.
 But there’s no guarantee that a textbook is the right option for you and your students.